 In some jurisdictions, the judge’s signature may also be accompanied by an official court seal or certification to authenticate its validity.

-Where to find a sample divorce decree
+Where to find samples of divorce decrees

 For example, California, Colorado and other states have self-help forms online for final divorce decrees and a variety of other documents that you may need throughout your divorce proceedings.
 These may be used as guides when navigating the process generally or as templates when preparing your own court filings.